 However, it remains unclear how and to what extent industry members are using these and other resources to help them ‘engage’ with their stakeholders/communities.
 It is believed that there are obstacles that can limit industry members’ use of these resources and their general engagement practices, including:

 1. Industry members not seeing the full relevance or need for engagement;

 2. Industry members perceiving ‘engagement’ as marketing and/or product promotion;

 3. Industry members lacking the necessary expertise, capability and capacity in engagement;

 4. Lack of knowledge and information about the comparative effectiveness of various engagement activities and strategies, particularly in a fisheries context; and

 5. Ineffective extension of existing information (e.g. unsuitable formats).

-This Project aimed to improve understanding of how and to what extent certain barriers keep the seafood industry from making substantive progress towards building greater stakeholder and community trust
+This Project is designed to explore how and to what extent these and other barriers keep the seafood industry from making substantive progress towards building greater stakeholder and community trust.